 The Workers' Rights Manual is an easy-to-use reference guide to workplace rights for all workers in Washington State.
 The laws that govern workplace rights are constantly changing and one of the goals of the Labor Center is to keep the long version of the guide available on this website updated.
 We will announce when new information has been added.
 The current version (third edition) was updated in January, 2014.

 Feel free to download any of the versions listed on the left.

-Keep in mind that the Workers' Rights Manual is meant to be used as an informative guide, but it is NOT a substitute for legal advice.
+Keep in mind that the Workers' Rights Manual is meant to be used as an informational and resource guide, but it is NOT a substitute for legal advice.

-Many thanks to the unions and community groups who contributed to the cost of translation and printing a substantial number of both the pocket edition and the longer desk version of the manual in English and Spanish.
+Many thanks to the unions and community groups who contributed to the cost of translation and printing.
+Their generosity has made it possible to distribute a substantial number of both the pocket edition and the longer binder version of the manual in multiple languages.
 Thanks also to the individuals who did the translation work.
-All individuals and organizations that contributed time and resources are listed in the Acknowledgements section.
+All individuals and organizations that contributed time and resources are listed in the Acknowledgements section of the manual.